-When Paul wrote the words "For sin shall not have dominion over you, for you are not under law but under grace" (Romans 6:14) he used the Greek word charis (Strong's Concordance #G5485).
+When Paul wrote the words ". . . for you are not under law but under grace" (Romans 6:14) he used the Greek word charis (Strong's Concordance #G5485).
 God saves us by this charis.
-Since this is the mode of a Christian's salvation, it is of paramount importance.
-Since it is so critical, Satan is trying his best to confuse and hide its true meaning!
-The scriptures say Jesus grew in charis (Luke 2:52), which is translated as "favor" in the King James Bible.
+Since this is the mode of a Christian's salvation, it is of paramount importance and something the devil is trying his best to confuse its true meaning!
+The scriptures say Jesus grew in charis (Luke 2:52), which is translated as "favor" in the KJV.
 Many marginal notes show "grace" as the alternate translation.

-If charis is unmerited pardon, as some have believed, how could Jesus, who never sinned, grow in unmerited pardon?
+If charis means unmerited pardon in Luke 2, as opposed to favor or grace, how could Jesus, who never sinned, grow in unmerited pardon?
 The translation here of "favor" is obviously the correct one.
-It is easy to understand that he grew in favor with his Father and man.
-In Luke 4:22 the people were amazed at the gracious (favorable to men) words which proceeded out of his mouth.
-Here the Greek word for gracious is charis.
+It is easy to understand how Christ grew in favor with his Father and man.
+In Luke 4:22 the people were amazed at the words of grace (favorable to men) which proceeded out of his mouth.
+Here the Greek word is also charis.

 In Acts 2:46 - 47 we find the disciples "having charis with all the people."
 In Acts 7:10 we find it given to Joseph in the sight of Pharaoh.
-The King James Version Bible has translated charis as "favor" here, as opposed to grace, as in other places (Acts 25:3, Luke 1:30, Acts 7:46).
+The KJV has translated charis as "favor" here, as opposed to grace, as in other places (Acts 25:3, Luke 1:30, Acts 7:46).
 It is not clear why some do not like this definition.
 It does imply that it does not matter what you do once you have accepted Jesus Christ as your Savior.
 However, many believers know that it does matter what Christians do!
 We are told we must keep the commandments (Acts 5:32).

 Man receives favor for two different reasons.
 First, Jesus died for us while we were yet sinners (Romans 5:8).
 Most all of Christendom would agree that this is the grace of God in action (see John 3:16).
 The clearing of the death penalty over us is the first part of the salvation process.
 A Christian is justified (past sins paid for) by Christ's death.
 Christians can do nothing about their sins except accept this sacrifice.
-The question is why man receives grace in the first place.
+The question is why man receives this awesome favor in the first place.